 In 1983 she produced the two largest graphics displays in the world.
-At Stone Mountain Park, lasers project three, 52-minute, separately animated sequences, at a width of 1000-feet across the side of the mountain; all synched to music.
+In Atlanta, lasers project three, 52-minute, separately animated sequences, at a width of 1000-feet across the side of the mountain; all synched to music.
 20,000 people watch every evening.
 At Disney World EPCOT Center; four, 30-foot water-screens on barges in the EPCOT lagoon had laser animation scanned on them, while a 60-foot, fiber-optic sphere animated in the center.
 Joan Produced this LASER PHONIC FANASY for Lasermedia, with Adam Bezark.

 She has a long list of credits for producing, organizing, promoting, and staging concerts and events for a World’s Fair, live webcasts, satellite broadcasts, and major artist’s concert tours.
 In October 1995 she pulled together the Graham Nash LIFE SIZE show.
 The projected images were triggered in Atlanta, and rendered in real-time in Los Angeles, and sent over ISDN lines.
 In 1984 she also co-produced LASER DANCE, an event for Lasermedia that tested fiber optics as illuminated guitar strings, used as Sheela E’s drumsticks and Prince’s PURPLE RAIN shower.